gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Unbreakable Block Breaking Guide.md

 - Large jungle trees can also replace blocks in the south and east directions with their branches.
 - A nether portal has been able to remove four blocks at its base when it generates.
 All valid locations for a nether portal to appear in the opposite dimension besides the location of the four indestructible blocks must be blocked to force the portal's generation to replace them.
 - When a huge red mushroom is grown, some non-full blocks that collide with the mushroom's growth, such as end portal frames, end portals, and end gateways, are deleted and replaced with mushroom blocks.

+**1.21.71**
+- Placing Sea Pickles against a non full block will break the block the sea pickles are placed against meaning you can use this for bedrock removal